Can Grammarly Humanize AI Text?

 Grammarly Humanizer changes how a draft sounds.
 It can make wording more natural, reduce robotic phrasing, and help the text match a chosen voice more closely.

 Grammarly’s own page says signed-in users can access a Humanizer agent with voice options and custom voice features.
-That positions the tool as an editor for readability and voice.
-It is not a promise that every detector will score the text differently.
+That positions the tool as an editor for readability and voice, not a detector-bypass promise.

 According to QuillBot’s AI Humanizer page, humanizer tools often make generated text sound more natural.
 Grammarly now sits in that tool group.
 Quality still depends on the source draft, the depth of the edit, and your final pass.

-Grammarly may change wording that affects an AI detector.
+Grammarly may change wording that affects an AI detector score.
 You should not assume it will lower the score.

+Grammarly frames its AI Humanizer around clarity, flow, natural wording, and responsible AI use.
+It does not present the feature as a detector-bypass guarantee.
 That difference matters.
-A detector may react to same-sounding sentences.
-It may also react to flat phrasing, repeated transitions, thin detail, or weak original thought.
+A detector may react to same-sounding sentences, flat phrasing, repeated transitions, thin detail, or weak original thought.

 According to Grammarly’s AI Detector page, Grammarly also offers a separate tool that checks whether text may contain AI writing.
 Humanizer and AI Detector do different jobs.
-One edits the draft, while the other checks it.
+One edits the draft; the other checks it.

 The Humanizer helps you improve voice, phrasing, and flow.
 The AI Detector helps you review whether the text may still look AI-generated.
 Neither one replaces your own judgment.